CI Hex Hex Docs Coverage Status

 end

-Please note that while this example uses Role-Based Access Control (RBAC) for simplicity, LetMe doesn't make any assumptions about your access control model.
+While this example uses Role-Based Access Control (RBAC), LetMe doesn't make any assumptions about your access control model.
 You are completely free to define your authorization rules in any way you see fit.

 Check module

-Authorization rules, generally speaking, are based on the subject (usually the current user), the object on which the action is performed, and the action itself (the verb).
-LetMe doesn't enforce a particular authorization model or check implementation, instead allowing you to define what makes sense for your application.
+Authorization rules are based on the subject (usually the current user), the object on which the action is performed, and the action itself (the verb).
+LetMe doesn't enforce a particular authorization model or check implementation.

 The checks passed to LetMe.Policy.allow/1 reference functions in your own check module (by default __MODULE__.Checks, so in the given example, this would be MyApp.Policy.Checks).
 Each function in your check module should accept the subject, the object, and optionally an extra argument.
 They must return a boolean value indicating the result of the check.